phamvettung/lixco-palletizing-system/README.md

 ![Palletizing System](/assets/palletizing-system.jpg)

 ### OVERVIEW
 After loading and unloading product, the pallet is controlled by system to the label printer positon.
-The software intergrates with Factory's System to retrieve product information, save pallet info printed and at the same time perform print label on pallet.
+The software intergrates with the Factory's System to retrieve product information, save pallet info printed and at the same time perform print label on pallet.

 ### FEATURES
-- Intergrates with Factory's Server via RESTful API
+- Intergrates with the Factory's Server via RESTful API
 - Show product infomation, production team, shift, output and save history.
 - Auto or Manual label printing.
 - Manage model: Add, Edit, Delete.